kcolvin/ml/README.md

 - Module 15: Introduction to Training and Inference instances in SageMaker

 Week 6:
+- Module 16: Principle Component Analysis
-- Module 16: Tentative: More on Model Evaluation (metrics)
+- Module 17: More on Model Evaluation (metrics)
-- Module 17: Tentative: Unsupervised Learning: Clustering
-- Module 18: Tentative: The next steps using SageMaker on AWS
+- Module 18: Clustering with KMeans (Unsupervised Machine Learning)
+- Module 19: Introduction to Multi Layer Perceptron